bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product options

-You can query the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
+Query the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
 The response includes both variant options and modifer options.
-To retrieve only variant options, you can use a [Get variant options](/api-docs/storefront/graphql/variants#get-variant-options) query.
+To retrieve only variant options, use a [Get variant options](/api-docs/storefront/graphql/variants#get-variant-options) query.

 There are various [types of product options](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#types), for example, checkbox and multiple choice.
 Each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can retrieve the common fields from `CatalogProductOption` for any type of product option.
 For more on interfaces, see the [GraphQL Schema and Types- Interfaces](https://graphql.org/learn/schema/#interfaces) documentation.